-Years later, while a resident of the Naval Asylum, Jeremiah Miller described to a biographer the Constellation’s baptism of fire, the first US Navy victory against a foreign naval vessel in ship-to-ship combat.
-The battle took place off Nevis Island in the Caribbean Sea on February 9, 1799.
+Years later, while a resident of the Naval Asylum, Jeremiah described to a biographer the Constellation’s baptism of fire.
+It was the U.S. Navy’s first victory against a foreign naval vessel in ship-to-ship combat.
 Miller’s vantage point was the Constellation’s Main Top, above the deck, where he helped rig the sails.

 “After cruising sometime we made a large sail, and as we neared, she had hoisted her flag.
 We then threw out the private signal, and she not answering it, cleared ship for action.
 She then hauled down our flag, and run up the French, and as soon as we saw the first flutter of her flag we all felt like new men, as we knew we should have a fight sure.
 We stood along within good hailing distance, and hailed her several times.
 We received a few shot in answer, we speaking that language replied at once, and then went fairly into it, broadside for broadside.”

-After the war, Miller served on the USS Guerriere under Captain McDonough and was Boatswain’s Mate and Captain of the Forecastle under Commodore Stewart aboard the USS Franklin.
+After the war he served on the USS Guerriere and was Boatswain’s Mate and Captain of the Forecastle aboard the USS Franklin.
 He also served on the USS North Carolina, USS Fairfield, and USS Natchez.

-Petty Officer Jeremiah Miller entered the Naval Asylum at Philadelphia, PA on May 8, 1840.
-He died at the Naval Asylum on April 4, 1868 at the age of 104.
+Petty Officer Miller entered the Naval Asylum at Philadelphia on May 8, 1840.
+He died on April 4, 1868 which means he may have been 94 or as old as 104.

 According to his obituary, as a beneficiary at the Naval Asylum, “Jeremiah was known to all visitors, and was noted for several eccentricities, one was his fondness for decorating his person with various colored ribbons; but his most singular idea was that he would never die, asserting that he had been dead for forty days, was raised from the dead, and would never die again.
 But the sentence passed upon Adam has been executed, and the old tree has fallen.”